bpt26/usher_wiki/docs/source/matUtils.rst

 `matUtils annotate` is a function for adding clade annotation information to the pb.
 This information can be accessed downstream by `matUtils extract` or other tools.

 It has two general ways to add this information.
-The first, recommended fashion is to pass a simple two-column tsv containing clade and sample names.
-`matUtils annotate` will automatically identify the best clade root from this information with a three-step process.
+The first, recommended fashion is to pass node identifiers to be be assigned as clade roots for each clade directly through a two-column tsv.
+In the second way, the user can provide a set of names for the representative sequences for each clade in a two-column tsv from which the clade roots can be automatically inferred by the `matUtils annotate` using the algorithm described below:

 1. It collects the set of mutations which are at at least -f allele frequency across the input samples; these represent the clade's likely defining mutations.